Marker Logo

 this page online

-EducationSettlements & Settlers.
+Topics.
+This historical marker is listed in these topic lists: EducationReligion & Religious StructuresSettlements & Settlers.
 A significant historical date for this entry is November 1, 1885.

 Location.
 28° 25.268′ N, 80° 45.144′ W. Marker is in Cocoa, Florida, in Brevard County.
-Marker is on Indian River Drive (County Road 515) 0.1 miles south of Briarwood Lane, on the left when traveling north.
+It is on Indian River Drive (County Road 515) 0.1 miles south of Briarwood Lane, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 3783 Indian River Drive, Cocoa FL 32926, United States of America.
 Touch for directions.

 City Point Community Church image.
 Click for full size.

-Photographed By Keith Creager, July 28, 2022
+Photographed by Keith Creager, July 28, 2022

 2. City Point Community Church